 8. Return to the vehicle.
-Firmly press and hold the programmed HomeLink® button for two seconds, then release.
-Repeat the press/hold/release sequence a second time, and depending on the brand of the garage door opener (or other rolling code device), repeat this sequence a third time to complete the programming.
+Firmly press and hold the programmed Universal Home Remote button for two seconds, then release.
+Repeat the press/hold/release sequence a second time, and depending on the brand of the garage door opener, or other rolling code device, repeat this sequence a third time to complete the programming.

-HomeLink® should now activate your rolling-code equipped device.
+The Universal Home Remote should now activate your rolling-code equipped device.

-To program the remaining two HomeLink® buttons, begin with Step 2 of "Programming HomeLink®."
-You do not want to repeat Step 1, as this will erase all previous programming.
+To program the remaining two Universal Home Remote buttons, begin with Step 2 of "Programming Universal Home Remote."
+You do not want to repeat Step 1, as this will erase all previous programming from the Universal Home Remote buttons.